Why Choose The Nixon Law Practice?

 We understand that the cases we handle can be tough and messy, but we’re here to back you every step of the way, listening to your needs and fighting for your goals.
 Even with the best representation, perseverance is key.

-- Filing for divorce: One spouse files a petition to dissolve the marriage and serves it to the other spouse.
+- Filing the petition for dissolution: One spouse files and serves a petition for dissolution of marriage on the other party.

-- Responding to the petition: The other spouse has 30 days to respond after being served.
+- Responding to the petition: The respondent has 30 days after service to file a response.

-- Negotiation or mediation: Many divorces involve negotiations to resolve issues like property division, spousal support, and child custody outside of court.
+- Negotiation or mediation: Many cases resolve property division, spousal support, and custody outside of trial through negotiation or court-connected mediation.

-- Finalizing the divorce: Once all issues are resolved, a judge signs the final judgment, legally ending the marriage.
+- Final judgment: Once all issues are resolved, a judge signs the judgment, legally ending the marriage.

-Every divorce is unique, and your case may involve additional steps.
-Whether your divorce involves complex property disputes, high-conflict custody battles, or straightforward agreements, we customize our approach to suit your situation and circumstances.
+Whether your case involves complex property disputes, a high-conflict custody battle, or a straightforward agreement, we tailor our approach to your circumstances.

 Whether you need legal guidance or a fierce advocate by your side, we’re here to help.
 Contact us to schedule your consultation and take the first step toward resolution and justice.